dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 ## My Career's Shared Thread

+I spent years doing what seemed like completely different jobs—full-stack developer, accessibility coach, AI engineer—before I realized I'd been doing the same job all along.

-My career trajectory might seem random—frontend engineer, accessibility coach, AI engineer.
-But there's a thread I only recently recognized: I've always been a translator between worlds.
+I've always been a translator between worlds.

+As a developer, I translated between front-end and back-end.
+As an accessibility coach, between disabled and non-disabled experiences.
+Now as an AI engineer, between human intention and machine comprehension.
+But no role embodied this translation work more than coaching.

 As an accessibility coach, I embedded myself in product teams.
 Not to enforce rules, but to translate.
 I'd sit with a designer who understood visual hierarchy perfectly but had never considered how that hierarchy translates to someone navigating by keyboard.
 I'd work with developers who could optimize React hook but had never thought about how their loading states affect screen reader users.
 My job wasn't just teaching accessibility—it was translating one world's logic into another's language.